The Best Manual Espresso Machines [Lever Espresso Machines]

-Manual machines are simple devices in principle, and some models are portable.
-A lightweight lever machine can be useful if you want to take it with you when traveling.
+Some manual machines are a bit more portable than the others.
+A lightweight machine can be useful if you want to take it with you when traveling.

-Because some lever machines require no electricity, they can also be a good option for people who spend time in a remote location.
+Because some of these machines require no electricity, they can also be a good option for people who spend time in a remote location.
 Bear in mind, however, that most manual espresso options do require electricity for heating up.

 If you want a lever machine you can carry with you, pay attention to size and weight.
 Opt for a model that is simple in design and doesn’t require lots of additional equipment.

-If you prefer a 'stay at home' lever machine, then you can opt for a manual espresso maker like the Flair.
+If you prefer a 'stay at home' lever machine, then you can opt for a manual espresso machine like the Flair espresso maker.